 The Brihanmumbai Municipal Corporation – BMC, has come up with a fresh set of SOPs for housing and gated communities in light of a sudden rise in COVID-19 cases.
 681 buildings and 8,790 floors have been sealed so far as more than five coronavirus-infected patients have been detected.

 To know what’s allowed and not allowed in the state-wide lockdown, click here.

-Here is a quick summary of the instructions for Cooperative Housing Societies:
+Here is a quick summary of the instructions for Cooperative Housing Societies issued by the BMC:

-- Wearing a mask is mandatory while working in the society.
+- Wearing a mask is mandatory while working in the society according to BMC.

 - While going out, everyone must make use of gloves, sanitizer and mask.

 - Children and Senior Citizens must avoid going out until absolutely necessary.

 - People should maintain a distance of six feet while communicating.

 - It’s best to avoid touching door handles or knobs, rafters, elevators, benches, vehicles.